SolomonGao/Datastructure-Python/outline.md

 * Problem to Solve
 ## III.
 Linked List Tutorial
 * Introduction
-* For Loops (Iterators)
-* Using Range with For Loops
-* While Loops
+* Inserting from Linked List
+* Removing from Linked List
+* Accessing from a Linked List
+* Linked List in Python
 * Example
 * Problem to Solve
 ## IV.
 Tree Tutorial
 * Introduction
+* Building a BST
+* Inserting into a BST
+* Traversing a BST
-* Structure of a Python Function
+* BST in Python
-* Organizing Functions
 * Example
 * Problem to Solve